liveformhq/blog.liveformhq.com/source/_posts/how-to-setup-a-form-from-start-to-finish.md

 {% asset_img l7.png Liveform browse to file path%}

-* Enter the fields as in our example the name of the disease <measles> and the email id of the doctor in concern <drnizarlalani@gmail.com> .
+* Enter the fields as in our example the name of the person to contact is  *Amanda Fatima* and the email id is *amandafatima@gmail.com* .
 * Click submit button and a message will be sent to you.
 * Any one can browse and thereby enter the information and create messages.

-{% asset_img l8.png Liveform submitting a form%}
+{% asset_img lf6.png Liveform submitting a form%}

-* A “Thanking You” page will be directed as you submit the form.
+*You will be redirected to a "Thank You" page after submitting the form.

 {% asset_img l9.png Liveform Thank You Page%}

-* When you sign in to your account at liveformhq.com a series of all the messages will be shown in the Messages option of your particular form
+* When you sign in to your account at liveformhq.com a series of all the messages will be shown in the Messages tab of your particular form

-{% asset_img l10.png Messages received%}
+{% asset_img lf7.png Messages received%}

 * That’s it!
 You have created a form and anyone can post it so that you can check it!